Convergence rate for a regularized scalar conservation law: Preliminaries and Main result

 \begin{thm} Let $u^\ell$ be any solution, given by Theorem \ref{thm:existence}, of \eqref{rB} with a uniformly convex flux \eqref{assum:flux} and an initial datum $u_0\in H^1(\mathbb{R})$ satisfying \eqref{assum:BV}.
 Consider, moreover, $u$ to be the unique entropy solution of the scalar conservation law \eqref{SCL} with the same initial datum $u_0$.
 Then, for any $T>0$, there exists a constant

 such that

 for any $\ell \in (0,1]$ and $p \in [1, \infty)$. \end{thm}

 \begin{rem} It will be apparent in the proof below that the convergence \eqref{uell-u} can be improved to hold in Sobolev spaces which scale below the $BV$ regularity.
-However, we have chosen to only state the convergence in Lebesgue spaces for the mere sake of simplicity. \end{rem}
+However, we have chosen to only state the convergence in Lebesgue spaces for the mere sake of simplicity. \end{rem} In fact, we will prove later on (see Theorem \ref{main:thm:general}) a slightly stronger version of Theorem \ref{main:thm} where solely the initial datum of the regularized equation \eqref{rB} is assumed to belong to $\dot H^1(\mathbb{R})$.
+In that case, the initial datum of \eqref{SCL} is not required to belong to $\dot H^1(\mathbb{R})$ whereas the initial datum of \eqref{rB} may depend on $\ell$ and have a growth rate of its $\dot H^1$-norm at most of order $\ell^{-1}$ as $\ell\to 0$.

 Below, we briefly discuss the main challenges and comment on the strategy of our proof of the main theorem.